mgatti29/ML_challenge_cosmology/README.md

 # ML challenge cosmology

+ Here we present the learning phase A. In the future learning phase B  and the (blind) challenge phase will be available.
+For more details, see: https://www.overleaf.com/read/thwkhkvvwxyv

-This data challenge is designed to test and validate field level inference methods for weak lensing cosmology.
+We describe  a simulation based challenge designed to test and validate field level inference methods for weak lensing cosmology.
 These include deep learning methods such as CNNs and Bayesian Hierarchical Methods.
-The goal is to enable groups with varying levels of expertise in lensing and cosmology develop, test and validate their codes and to help the cosmology community evaluate their performance.
+The challenge is also available for a variety of non-Gaussian statistics.
+Our goal is to enable groups with varying levels of expertise in lensing and cosmology to develop, test and validate their codes and to help the cosmology community  evaluate their performance.
 The challenge will comprise a learning phase and a blind challenge phase.
-Here we present the learning phase.
-For more details, see: https://www.overleaf.com/read/thwkhkvvwxyv
+We describe the simulation products and the sources of systematic uncertainties included.

 # LEARNING PHASE A